 Stanbridge University requires that all criminal activity be reported to its administration and, in most instances, to the local police agency.
-In the event that any student, faculty, or staff witnesses or becomes a victim of criminal activity on the campus of Stanbridge University, including the clinical facilities attended by students in any program, or any activity in which students are engaged at off-campus locations of student activity officially recognized by the university, the student, faculty, or staff must immediately notify the administration of Stanbridge University, and a written report must be filed by the end of the next business day with the office of the President of Stanbridge University.
+In the event that any student, faculty, or staff witnesses or becomes a victim of criminal activity on the campus of Stanbridge University, including the clinical facilities attended by students in any program, or any activity in which students are engaged at offcampus locations of student activity officially recognized by the university, student, faculty, or staff must immediately notify the administration of Stanbridge University, and a written report must be filed by the end of the next business day with the Office of the President.
 Responsibility for filing the written report lies with the person(s) in charge of the premises or the function involved.
-The President of Stanbridge University or designee will report the criminal activity to the appropriate police agency in cases when the victim desires to file but has not yet filed a report.
+The Office of the President, or designee, will report the criminal activity to the appropriate police agency in cases when the victim desires to file but has not yet filed a report.

-In consultation with other appropriate administrative personnel, the President of Stanbridge University will determine any next steps necessary to investigate the criminal activity and to take any steps toward disciplinary action warranted against an employee or student of the university.
-The President or designee will also issue a formal report to all appropriate persons involved.
+In consultation with other appropriate administrative personnel, the Office of the President will determine any next steps necessary to investigate the criminal activity and to take any steps toward disciplinary action warranted against an employee or student of the university.
+The Office of the President, or designee, will also issue a formal report to all appropriate persons involved.
 With incidents of criminal activity where internal disciplinary action is taken against the offender, Stanbridge University reserves the right to disclose to the alleged victims the result of such disciplinary action.
-This action will be taken at the discretion of the President of the university.
+This action will be taken at the discretion of the Office of the President.